adlanibrahim/adlanibrahim.github.io/_posts/2022-5-1-hello-world.md

 ## My first step

 This is one of my first attempts in trying to build a personal website, you can only imagine how excited I was.
-After long overdue I finally decided to just do it, approaching such task can be very daunting and time consuming, which stems not from the rarity of resources, but from the overwhelming information the internet can offer.
+After long overdue I finally decided to just do it, approaching such task can be very daunting and time consuming, which stem not from the rarity of resources, but from the overwhelming information the internet can offer.

 ## The criteria